Keisler's order is not simple (and simple theories may not be either): Ultrapowers of models of

-\begin{conv} We will say that a regular ultrafilter $\de$ on a set $I$, $|I| = \lambda$ is ``good for'' a countable theory $T$ if for some, equivalently\footnote{the equivalence is by regularity, see Keisler \cite{keisler} 2.1a.} every, $M \models T$, the ultrapower $M^I/\de$ is $\lambda^+$-saturated. \end{conv}
+Recall from Convention \ref{c:112} that a regular ultrafilter $\de$ on a set $I$, $|I| = \lambda$ is called ``good for'' a countable theory $T$ if for some, equivalently every, $M \models T$, the ultrapower $M^I/\de$ is $\lambda^+$-saturated.
+(The equivalence is by regularity, see \cite{keisler} 2.1a.)

 \begin{fact} Suppose $I$ is an infinite set and $\de$ is a regular ultrafilter on $I$, $|I| = \lambda$.
-Then for any infinite model $N$ in a countable language, including but not limited to models of $T_\xm$:
+Then for any infinite model $M$ in a countable language, including but not limited to models of $T_\xm$:

 \begin{enumerate} \item Suppose in addition that $\de$ is good for every countable stable theory.
-Then any infinite definable subset of $N^I/\de$ has size at least $\lambda^+$.
+Then any infinite definable subset of $N = M^I/\de$, and indeed any infinite internal predicate in $N$, has size at least $\lambda^+$.